Common cat questions

 Cats do sweat through their paws and not all over as humans do.
 Sweating isn’t an efficient way of cooling down in cats.
 Instead, they pant and groom to keep themselves cool.

 Cats are at risk of heatstroke if they are exposed to heat, pet owners can help by keeping cats inside on warm days, providing plenty of cool, fresh water and avoiding excessive exercise.
-Obese cats, young kittens and senior cats are at greatest risk of heatstroke.
+Obese cats, young kittens and senior cats are at the greatest risk of heatstroke.